ShadowNova49/CoreTemp/README.md

 # CoreTemp
-Python Telegram Bot to conrol the CPU temperature work with wmi library using Open Hardware Monitor free softwear
+Python Telegram Bot to conrol the CPU temperature.
+Works with wmi library using Open Hardware Monitor free softwear